-CAA Civil Aviation Authority

-MNZ Maritime New Zealand
+CAA Civil Aviation Authority MNZ Maritime New Zealand

-NZART New Zealand Association of Radio Transmitters

-PSRFMG Public Safety Radio Frequency Management Group
+NZART New Zealand Association of Radio Transmitters PSRFMG Public Safety Radio Frequency Management Group

-NZDF New Zealand Defence Force

-RSM Radio Spectrum Management
+NZDF New Zealand Defence Force RSM Radio Spectrum Management

-3.4.1.
+2.4.1.
 Licence Agency Recommendation

-When a licence application relates to a band subject to the LA procedure, the Register automatically sends the application to the relevant LA for approval, prior to the application being referred to an Approved Person for certification.
+When a licence application relates to a band subject to the LA procedure, the Register automatically sends the application to the relevant LA for approval recommendation, prior to the application being referred to an Approved Person for certification.

 The LA recommendations are normally accepted, although RSM ultimately exercises the authority to grant or reject any radio licence application.

-Table 3 summarises LA and certification roles.
+Refer to PIB 38 for LA certification roles.